harishankardelhiindia/GithubLearning/README.md

     Math_Assignment 3: This will take input from user and provide square root, Log and Sin for value.
 I have used import function here
   7th Feb: I have added 2 files for assignment 4:
     Ass4_Read_txtFile: This will read lines in text file give output in separate line one by one.
 Will exit with graceful message if file not found
     Append_TXT: it will ask user to give initial text and then text to append in Output.txt file.
 It will give confirmation message after both texts are entered.
 Results can be seen in     Output.txt file post completion of program.
+  9th Feb: I have added 2 files for assignment 5
+    Ass5_List_Slicing: It will show extract 5 elements and then reverse the elements
+    Ass5_Student_marks: It will give list of available students, take student name as input from user and give respective marks.
+It will give message if student is not available